 When it comes to choosing your class, don’t restrict yourself to what you think a Nautolan has to be.
 The Expanded Universe of Star Wars is filled with stories about people breaking the mold and overcoming stereotypes and expectations.
 In the Imperial stories, if you are an alien, you are constantly put down by your superiors… until you become one of the most influential people in the galaxy.
 In the Republic stories, we often see Nautolans of all types in positions of power as soldiers, leaders and even smugglers.
-Many people will suggest that the only class Nautolan should play are the ones they have seen them play in mainstream Canon media – but we are playing SWTOR, where you can create a character who follows their own path.
+Many people will suggest that the only class Nautolans should be are the ones they have seen them play in mainstream media – but we are playing SWTOR, where you can create a character who follows their own path.

 One of the Nautolan’s most important traits is their pheremone-sensing head tendrils, which they can use to sense the moods of sentients nearby, odors and pheremone changes.

-#8 Nautolan Sith Inquisitor
+#8 Nautolan Sith Warrior

 #7 Nautolan Imperial Agent